Seawalls - frequently asked questions

 More information is available through the local FrontCounter BC office, local government office or the Department of Fisheries and Oceans Fishery Protection Program Toll Free at 1-866-845-6776 or email to: ReferralsPacific@dfo-mpo.gc.ca as construction on private property that may impact fisheries or spawning areas falls within their mandate.

-Many kinds of materials may be used to construct a sea wall, although I doubt old car bodies would be acceptable.
+Many kinds of materials may be used to construct a sea wall.
 For a seawall on private property the local government will most likely have guidelines and requirements for construction based on DFO and MOE standards with respect to environmental concerns.
 A publication from Stewardship Canada provides an excellent overview of shoreline construction issues.
 The publication - Coastal Shore Stewardship: A Guide for Planners, Builders and Developers is available here.
 Page 62 (located in section 3) in particular addresses seawalls.

 Note: Some Provincial agency names in this document have changed.
 Current general responsibilities are available here.